djurke23/djurke23/README.md

 ## 🧑‍💻 Luka Đurić

 I am Luka Đurić, a master's student at the Faculty of Information Technologies.
-I am passionate about creating websites and my dream is to create my first program and game.
-In my spare time I like to travel, explore new places and cultures, and enjoy music, movies, series and anime.
-Also, I often read manga, play chess and follow sports like football and basketball, I actively train boxing and go to the gym, and I also like going to matches.
-Lately, I have dedicated myself to learning Spanish, because I believe that knowing the language is key to communication and understanding different cultures.
+I am passionate about creating websites.
+In my spare time I like to travel, explore new places and cultures.
+Lately, I have dedicated myself to learning Spanish because I believe that knowing the language is key to communication and understanding different cultures.

 ⚙️ Programming Languages